elgwhoppo/lanpartysign/README.md

 -   The latest copy of Raspbian as of November 2016.
 Nothing special here.
 -   Python 2.7.9.
 Nothing special here either.
 -   The RPIO library.
 This allows us to use a DMA for the precise timing required for multiplexing.
-We installed it straight from Github:
+We installed it straight from GitHub:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cd ~